brandoz2255/hyprRice/README.md

 ### Future Goals

-- Is to Create my own C++ plugins to further enhance my Desktop experience in hyprland
+- Is to Create my own C++ plugins to further enhance my Desktop experience in hyprlands